I recently finished watching Season 2 of the Netflix series Aggretsuko, which I recommend if:

 I’m up in PA for a bit and the boy wants to watch as much Smallville as we can get in while I am here.
 He says it’s his favorite Superman story because Clark Kent is not overpowered compared to his adversaries.
 The girl mostly likes it because Tom Welling is such a cutie, but she’s so exhausted from her work days that she usually falls asleep during the episodes anyway.

 I like the way it neatly bridges the transition from the Gen-X youth era, as exemplified by a similar TV series, into the Millennial youth era.
 The other series to which I refer is (you may have guessed) Buffy the Vampire Slayer, which like Smallville has a superpowered chief protagonist who attends high school in a town where weird things happen.
-In Buffy the preternatural events occur because of a gate to Hell, whereas in Smallville they are because of a meteor impact.
-In both shows the main characters depend on as well as protect a cadre of loyal peers, and there is ample high school relationship drama.
+In Buffy the preternatural events occur because of a gate to Hell, whereas in Smallville they are because of a meteor impact – a minor difference.
+In both shows the main characters depend on, as well as protect, a cadre of loyal peers, and there is ample high school relationship drama.

 What’s neat is that the characters in Buffy are from the class of 1999, the last Gen-Xer high school class, while the characters in Smallville are part of the first wave of Millennial high school grads.
 Granted, Clark Kent is portrayed by a Gen-Xer (Tom Welling was born in 1977), but the supporting cast of friends and love interests are almost all first wave Millennials.
 Overall the characters seem more well-adjusted, more outgoing and less angst-ridden than the characters in Buffy the Vampire Slayer.
 The Smallville characters with emotional issues who exhibit antisocial behavior turn out to be the episode’s bad guy and often meet unfortunate ends.